nodejs/admin/Moderation-Policy.md

   are not "Moderation".
 Such edits and their intent must still be documented with a short note indicating who made the edit and why.

-### Collaborator Posts
+### Member Posts

-* Prior to Moderating any Post authored by a Collaborator, the author must be given a reasonable opportunity to modify or remove the Post on their own.
+* Prior to Moderating any Post authored by a Member, the author must be given a reasonable opportunity to modify or remove the Post on their own.
 * If the author of the Post disagrees that Moderation is required, the matter can be escalated to the Moderation Team for resolution.
 In such cases, no Moderation action may be taken until a decision by the Moderation Team is made.
-* When Moderating any Post authored by another Collaborator, the moderating Collaborator must:
+* When Moderating any Post authored by another Member, the moderating Member must:
   * Explain the justification for Moderating the post,
   * Identify all changes made to the Post, and
   * Identify the steps previously taken to resolve the issue.
   * If the Moderation action included Blocking, an indication of whether the Block is temporary or indefinite is required, along with an issue posted to the moderation repository justifying the action.
-* Explanations of Moderation actions on Collaborator Posts must be provided in:
+* Explanations of Moderation actions on Member Posts must be provided in:
   * A new post within the original thread, or
   * A new issue within the private nodejs/moderation repository.
-* Any Collaborator habitually violating the Code of Conduct or this Moderation policy may be Blocked temporarily or, in extreme cases, Removed and Blocked indefinitely.
+* Any Member habitually violating the Code of Conduct or this Moderation policy may be Blocked temporarily or, in extreme cases, Removed and Blocked indefinitely.

-### Non-Collaborator Posts
+### Non-Member Posts

-* Posts authored by non-Collaborators are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the [Code of Conduct][].
+* Posts authored by non-Members are always subject to immediate Moderation by any Member if the content is intentionally disruptive or in violation of the [Code of Conduct][].
-* When moderating non-Collaborator posts, the moderating Collaborator must:
+* When moderating non-Member posts, the moderating Member must:
   * Explain the justification for Moderating the post, and
   * Identify all changes made to the Post.
   * If the Moderation action included Blocking, an indication of whether the Block is temporary or indefinite is required, along with a note justifying the action.
-* If an explanation of a Moderation action for a non-Collaborator Post is provided, it must be provided in:
+* If an explanation of a Moderation action for a non-Member Post is provided, it must be provided in:
   * The original Post being modified (as replacement or appended content),
   * A new post within the original thread, or
   * A new issue within the private nodejs/moderation repository.
-* Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
+* Moderation of Posts authored by non-Members may result in those non-Members being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
-* If it is clear that there is no intention to collaborate in good faith, it is possible to hide comments of non-Collaborators.
+* If it is clear that there is no intention to collaborate in good faith, it is possible to hide comments of non-Members.
 In that case there is an exception to the reporting requirement described above.
 * Accounts that are reasonably believed to be bots (other than bots authorized by the TSC) are subject to immediate Blocking.